On this page, you’ll find the Children in Care: Guide for School Governors, created by Become and 9000 Lives.

 School governors sometimes take on extra duties called link governors.
 There was a new link governor at one school and we wanted to help them with their link governor role for Children in Care.

 We couldn’t find what we needed to get them off to a flying start.
 So we rolled up our sleeves and wrote it.
-We now hope it helps you (or your colleagues) to improve the lives of your CIC.

 Are Schools required to have a CIC Link Governor?